The Gift from Maggie

 Can it really be our fifth Christmas together?
 I asked myself while I added a touch of eyeliner to my left lid.
 The look and feel of the cool, shimmering liquid never failed to deliver that “Taylor Swift” moment I craved.

-“. . .apostles,” I excitedly finished for her, while we both grinned like hand-painted, wooden nutcrackers.
+“. . .apostles,” I excitedly finished for her, while we both grinned like hand-painted, wooden soldier nutcrackers.

-Our lives were truly devoted to bringing goodwill to one another.
-Maggie’s activities were a quilt of caring: her volunteer work at the animal shelter, how she could never go by a homeless person without sharing, and a thousand other acts, including her job -- editing for a publisher who specialized in self-help books.
+Our lives were truly devoted to bringing goodwill, to one another.
+Maggie’s activities were a quilt of caring: her volunteer work at the animal shelter, how she could never go by a homeless person, without sharing alms, and a thousand other acts, including her job -- editing for a publisher, who specialized in self-help books for the afflicted.

 I haven’t had a decent night’s sleep in weeks, worrying about finding “the” perfect gift.

-We had the same work schedule, but she had been putting in a lot of overtime at her firm for the last several weeks, so I usually had two hours to myself when I got home to change into my “Cherie” clothes, clean our house, and start dinner.
+We had the same work schedule -- but she had been putting in a lot of overtime at her firm for the last several weeks.
+I usually had two hours to myself when I got home, to change into my “Cherie” clothes, clean our house, and start dinner.

 Patrice rolled her eyes.
 “Let me guess.
 No perfume.
 Dress only when she’s out of your house.
 Keep your things where she can’t see them.
 Am I on the right track?”